-The characteristics and circumstances of a community, system or asset that make it susceptible to the damaging effects of a hazard constitute vulnerability.
+Vulnerability refers to the characteristics and circumstances of a community, system or asset that make it susceptible to the damaging effects of a hazard (UNISDR).
 Vulnerability could be physical/geographic, economic, social, environmental or a combination of two or more of these vulnerabilities.
 Vulnerability varies significantly within a community and over time.